DomnikBrandstetter/jku-sky-FunctionGenerator/docs/info.md

 ```
 [39:32] Initial phase / ON duration
            • In Sine mode: Initial phase preload.
+(The internal phase accumulator is initialized with this byte)
-           • In Waveform mode: ON duration in ticks (RISE + ON)
+           • In Waveform mode: ON duration in ticks (RISE + ON → number of sample ticks before falling)
 ```

-- **Sine:** the internal phase accumulator is initialized with this byte.
-- **Waveform:** number of sample ticks before falling.

 ### CR3 — Waveform RISE Step (address 3, reset `0x00`)

 ```
-[31:24] k_rise          unsigned step added per tick during RISE
+[31:24] k_rise          unsigned step added per tick during RISE (Sets how fast the trapezoid rises from 0 to AMPLITUDE)
 ```

-- Sets how fast the trapezoid rises from 0 to AMPLITUDE.

 ### CR4 — Waveform FALL Step (address 4, reset `0x00`)

 ```
-[23:16] k_fall          unsigned step subtracted per tick during FALL
+[23:16] k_fall          unsigned step subtracted per tick during FALL (Sets how fast the trapezoid falls from AMPLITUDE back to 0)
 ```

-- Sets how fast the trapezoid falls from AMPLITUDE back to 0.

 ### CR5 — Amplitude (address 5, reset `0x32`)